-#66 on The Greatest '80s Teen Stars
+#76 on The Greatest '90s Teen Stars

-#82 on The Greatest '90s Teen Starssee more on Candace Cameron-Bure
+#63 on The Greatest '80s Teen Starssee more on Candace Cameron-Bure

 Dean Cain turned to acting after sustaining a career-ending injury.
 Originally a football player, he signed with the Buffalo Bills straight out of college, but hurt his knee before his NFL career even began.
 He got the gig as Superman/Clark Kent in the TV series Lois & Clark: The New Adventures of Superman and starred as the Man of Steel for four seasons.

-#70 on The Hottest Men Over 40see more on Dean Cain
+#68 on The Hottest Men Over 40see more on Dean Cain